dgraph-io/dgo/README.md

 `txn.Mutate(ctx, mu)` runs a mutation.
 It takes in a `context.Context` and a `*api.Mutation` object.
 You can set the data using JSON or RDF N-Quad format.

-To use JSON, use the fields SetJson and DeleteJson, which accept a string representing the nodes to be added or removed respectively (either as a JSON map or a list).
-To use RDF, use the fields SetNquads and DelNquads, which accept a string representing the valid RDF triples (one per line) to added or removed respectively.
-This protobuf object also contains the Set and Del fields which accept a list of RDF triples that have already been parsed into our internal format.
-As such, these fields are mainly used internally and users should use the SetNquads and DelNquads instead if they are planning on using RDF.
+To use JSON, use the fields `SetJson` and `DeleteJson`, which accept a string representing the nodes to be added or removed respectively (either as a JSON map or a list).
+To use RDF, use the fields `SetNquads` and `DelNquads`, which accept a string representing the valid RDF triples (one per line) to added or removed respectively.
+This protobuf object also contains the `Set` and `Del` fields which accept a list of RDF triples that have already been parsed into our internal format.
+As such, these fields are mainly used internally and users should use the `SetNquads` and `DelNquads` instead if they are planning on using RDF.

 We define a Person struct to represent a Person and marshal an instance of it to use with `Mutation` object.